Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-where we define an inverse generator $F{:}\mathcal{X}_{\text{T}}{\times}\mathcal{A}{\rightarrow}\mathcal{X}_{\text{S}}$ that maps generated output images back to the source domain, i.e., $F(G(x, a), a) {=} x$.
-We also use a patchGAN~\cite{isola2017image,zhu2017unpaired} for discriminators that make real or fake decisions from local patches and UNet~\cite{isola2017image} for generators, each of which contributes to preserve geometric structure of an input image.
+where an inverse generator $F$ maps outputs back to source domain $F(G(x, a), a)\,{=}\,x$.
+We also use patchGAN~\cite{isola2017image,zhu2017unpaired} for discriminators that makes real or fake decisions from local patches and UNet~\cite{isola2017image} for generators, each of which contributes to preserve geometric structure of an input image.

-\SubSection{Perspective Transformation} Besides color differences, we also observe significant differences in camera perspective (Figure~\ref{fig:teasar}).
-In this section, we deal with perspective transformations using an image warping based on a pixel-level dense flow called appearance flow (AF)~\cite{zhou2016view}.
-Specifically, we propose to improve the generalization of AF estimation network (AFNet) trained on 3D CAD rendered images to real images by utilizing a robust representation across domains, i.e. 2D keypoints.
+\SubSection{Perspective Synthesis by Appearance Flow} Besides color statistics, we observe significant differences in camera perspective (\Fig{fig:teasar}).
+In this section, we deal with perspective transformation using an image warping based on a pixel-wise dense flow called appearance flow (AF)~\cite{zhou2016view}.
+Specifically, we propose to improve the generalization of AF estimation network (AFNet) trained on 3D CAD rendered images to real images by utilizing a robust representation across synthetic and real domains, i.e. 2D keypoints.